cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 `stacks/orgs/acme/plat/prod/us-west-2.yaml`.

-For clarity, we skip these configurations here since they are similar to what we showed for the `dev` account except for importing different region mixins and the defaults, and providing different values for components' variables in different stacks.
+For clarity, we skip these configurations here since they are similar to what we showed for the `dev` account except for importing different region mixins and the defaults.